BIOLOGY FOR LIFE

 Pie Chart:

-You created a pie chart because you do not have levels of manipulation and you had a qualitative responding variable.
-The Chi-Square Goodness of Fit test of tells you if a difference exists between your observed counts and the counts you would expect if there were no relationship at all in the population.
+A pie chart should be created when there are no levels of manipulation and there is a qualitative responding variable.
+The Chi-Square Goodness of Fit test determines if a difference exists between observed counts and the counts that would be expected based on a theoretical distribution or null hypothesis.

 Picture